Geduld/Family-Portfolio-Manager/README.md

 # FPM - Family Portfolio Manager

-FPM (Family Portfolio Manager) is a brainstormed private project built for my family to get a simple, organized overview of their portfolio.
+FPM (Family Portfolio Manager) is a brainstormed private project built for my family to get a simple, and organized overview of their portfolio.
 Covering investments, savings, assets, and liabilities all in one place.
+Built with Lovable & ChatGPT 5.0

 ## Features

+- 3 Languages (EN, DE & CZ)
+- Create unlimited profiles for family members
+- EURO : CZK live rate
+- Add & Delete rows
+- Interactive graph
+- Change graph currency
 -

 ## Used Tech Stack